moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/css-questions.md

 Image replacement technique is to replace a normal text element with an image.
 There are many methods such as H5BP and Scott Kellum, as suggested [here](https://css-tricks.com/the-image-replacement-museum/).

-My faviourite is H5BP, as it is the simplest and most intuitive one.
+My favourite is H5BP, as it is the simplest and most intuitive one.

 #### How would you approach fixing browser-specific styling issues?